 - General Guidelines

 - Contact IRB

 IRB Training and Education

-In accordance with federal requirements and guidelines and Saint Louis University Institutional Review Board Standard Operating Procedures, education on the use of human subjects in research is mandatory at Saint Louis University.
+In accordance with federal regulations and SLU policies, training on the involvement of human subjects in research is mandatory at Saint Louis University.

-All faculty, staff, students, and collaborating researchers who are involved in the use of human subjects in research must complete the course of instruction offered by the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training at the web site given below or provide documentation of having completed a comparable human subjects research training course.
+All faculty, staff, students, and collaborating researchers who conduct human subjects research must complete the course of instruction offered by the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training at the website given below or provide documentation of having completed a comparable human subjects research training course.

 Investigators taking the CITI training must complete all required modules, regardless of where the research is being conducted.
-Investigators who have completed a human subjects research training course other than CITI may provide a copy of their training certificate to the IRB office with their IRB application.
-The SLU IRB will determine whether the non-CITI training course satisfies the mandatory education requirement.
+Investigators who have completed a human subjects research training course other than CITI may provide a copy of their training certificate to the IRB Office with their IRB application or to firstname.lastname@example.org.
+The SLU IRB will determine whether the training course satisfies the mandatory education requirement.

 - External Collaborator: This course is for non-SLU collaborators, such as community partners (not SLU faculty, staff or students), who are assisting on a SLU research project and have been instructed to take this course.
 Those who routinely partner on SLU research should select the Biomedical or Social/Behavioral Research basic courses instead of this course.

 Persons new to CITI (do not have an existing account) can follow these instructions: click here.